eic/epic-prod/docs/_documentation/faq.md

 #### How to access input datasets and simulated results from BNL S3
+This method should not be used unless you cannot find what you need in xrootd.
+The S3 and xrootd servers are synced but sometimes there may be lags.
+If it is not time-critical, give it a day and check again on xrootd before trying this.
 ##### Install minio client
 ```
 mkdir --parent ~/bin